 Anti-Vaccination Activists Join Stay-At-Home Order Protesters

-Protests over stay-at-home orders because of COVID-19 have become more common around the country.
+Protests over stay-at-home orders because of COVID-19 have become more common across the country.
 In California, a surprising group is behind some of them: those who oppose mandatory vaccinations.

-On Thursday, a mash-up of people mingled on the sidewalk in front of California's state Capitol in Sacramento.
+On Thursday, a mashup of people mingled on the sidewalk in front of California's state Capitol in Sacramento.
 There were Trump supporters wearing MAGA hats and waving American flags.
 There were Christians, singing along to religious rock songs and raising their hands in prayer.
-The event's MC. urged Gov. Gavin Newsom to tune into their event.
+The event's emcee urged Gov. Gavin Newsom to tune into their event.

-"Everybody up at the Capitol, tell Gavin Newsom [to tune in to] 107.9 FM, if he wants to hear what we have to say," the MC told the crowd over loudspeakers.
+"Everybody up at the Capitol, tell Gavin Newsom [to tune in to] 107.9 FM, if he wants to hear what we have to say," the emcee told the crowd over loudspeakers.
 "It could be kind of good for him!"

 There were also mothers with their children at the rally.
 Many people were not wearing face masks or observing social distancing protocols.

-They'd all come out to protest California's stay-at-home order, put in place to slow the spread of COVID-19.
-This week's event was built around the National Day of Prayer, and featured pastors and sermons.
+They had all come out to protest California's stay-at-home order, put in place to slow the spread of COVID-19.
+This week's event was built around the National Day of Prayer and featured pastors and sermons.
 But it was organized by a group called Freedom Angels, which was originally formed to fight mandatory vaccine laws in the state.

 At the beginning of the rally, the group's founders took the stage, including Denise Aguilar.